railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

    ========= ============ ======

 Depending on the table above you have 1Kg = 1000g = 0.001 Tonnes.
 A product in the ``Weight`` category could be expressed in Kg, Tonnes or Grammes.
-You can't express them in hours or pieces.
+You can not express them in hours or pieces.

-Use the menu :menuselection:`Products --> Configuration --> Units of Measure --> Units of Measure` to define a new unit of measure.
+Use the menu :menuselection:`Sales --> Configuration --> Products -->  Units of Measure --> Units of Measure --> Units of Measure` to define a new unit of measure.

 In the definition of a Unit of Measure, you have a :guilabel:`Rounding precision` factor which shows how